 Since the 1992 North Bethesda/Garrett Park Master Plan was adopted, the majority of the master-planned roadway improvements have been constructed.
 These include the I-270 interchange at Rockledge Boulevard, realignment of the Rockledge Drive loop road at Rockledge Boulevard/Rock Forest Drive, and the access ramps to the I-270 spur HOV north lanes on the Fernwood Road bridge.
-The only remaining unbuilt master-planned roadway project in the Plan area is access to the southbound I-270 spur HOV ramps on the Fernwood Road bridge, which is included in the 2013 Countywide Transit Corridors Functional Master Plan.
+The only remaining unbuilt masterplanned roadway project in the Plan area is access to the southbound I-270 spur HOV ramps on the Fernwood Road bridge, which is included in the 2013 Countywide Transit Corridors Functional Master Plan.
 The ramps are envisioned to accommodate express bus service that would connect North Bethesda and Westfield Montgomery Mall with Northern Virginia and Tysons.

 Old Georgetown Road and Democracy Boulevard are two major highways that form the eastern and southern boundaries of the Plan area.
 Westlake Drive is an arterial road (from Democracy Boulevard to Westlake Terrace) that forms the western boundary of the Plan area.
 Within the Plan boundaries, the only roads that are currently classified are Fernwood Road and Rock Spring Drive, which are arterials.
-(See Figure 17 and Table 2.)
+(See Figure 18 and Table 2.)
 Rockledge Drive (both the north-south and curved segments), Rockledge Boulevard, Motor City Drive, and Auto Park Avenue were not designated in the 1992 Master Plan and are not currently classified in the Master Plan of Highways and Transitways (MPOHT).
-This Plan recommends that all public roads within the Plan area be designated as Business District Streets, as shown on Figure 17 and Table 2.
+This Plan recommends that all public roads within the Plan area be designated as Business District Streets, as shown on Figure 18 and Table 2.
 This classification provides roadway design flexibility to better accommodate bicycle facilities, narrow travel lanes, lower design speeds, provide on-street parking, and consider traffic calming methods.
+In the long term, solutions may need to be found to bring several intersections into compliance with the Subdivision Staging Policy's congestion standard, particularly Old Georgetown Road at Democracy Boulevard and Old Georgetown Road at Tuckerman Lane.

 The Plan also recommends that Westlake Drive, from Westlake Terrace to Tuckerman Lane, be reclassified from a two-lane primary residential road (P-28) to a two-lane minor arterial (MA-5).
-(See Figure 17.)
+(See Figure 18.)
 The minor arterial classification better matches the character and context of Westlake Drive, since this roadway segment serves only one residential community, but does serve a number of commercial and recreational facilities and also provides an important through connection to Westfield Montgomery Mall.